 Backup Your Data

-Backing up your data might be the most important thing you can do before installing an update of this size.
-Data loss issues are rare these days, but if you store important files on your phone you'll want to play it safe.
+Backing up your data might be the most important thing you can do before installing iOS 13.3.1 on your iPhone.
+Data loss issues are pretty rare, but if you store important files on your phone you'll want to play it safe.

 A lot of you probably know how to properly backup your data (photos, videos, etc), but if you're lost, we've got you covered.

 Some of you will want to backup using Apple's iCloud service.
 It's an efficient way to ensure your files are safe and sound.
 If you need additional help, you'll want to check out Apple's guide to using iCloud.

 If you don't want to use iCloud, we have a guide that will take you through the backup process using iTunes.
 If you're running macOS Catalina, you'll need to use Finder, not iTunes.